 Happy Saturday!
 Every week, I send out an email with my upcoming shows, one thing I think is great, one thing that made me laugh, and one thing I found interesting.

-My wife Mollie and her co-author Liz Fosslien wrote a book called "No Hard Feelings: The Secret Power of Embracing Emotions at Work."
-It's out in 2019 but available for pre-order now: Link
+My wife Mollie's book comes out on February 5th.
+It's called "No Hard Feelings: The Secret Power of Embracing Emotions at Work."
+You can see more about it and pre-order here: Link